hashicorp/terraform-website/content/source/docs/glossary.html.md

 -> Terraform Cloud

 A specific service that provides [VCS][] features, with the goal of enabling teams to collaborate on code.
-Terraform Cloud can integrate with VCS providers to access your Terraform [configurations][] and [modules][], and currently supports GitHub, GitHub Enterprise, GitLab.com, GitLab EE and CE, Bitbucket Cloud, Bitbucket Server, and Azure DevOps Services.
+Terraform Cloud can integrate with VCS providers to access your Terraform [configurations][] and [modules][], and currently supports GitHub, GitHub Enterprise, GitLab.com, GitLab EE and CE, Bitbucket Cloud, Bitbucket Server, Azure DevOps Server, and Azure DevOps Services.

 - [Terraform Cloud docs: Connecting VCS Providers](/docs/cloud/vcs/index.html)